Little desert pocket mouse

 The little desert pocket mouse (Chaetodipus arenarius) is a species of small rodent in the family Heteromyidae.
-It is endemic to the Baja California peninsula in Mexico.
+It is endemic to the Baja California peninsula of Mexico.

 Description

 The little desert pocket mouse reaches a length of about 154 mm including a tail of 86 mm, with males being slightly larger than females.
-The fur is soft and fairly silky and there are none of the spines found in some related species though there may be a few soft bristles on the rump.
-The ears are dark and there is a tiny patch of white hairs at their base.
-The color of the dorsal surface varies from pale gray or pale buff to dark brown, and there may be some dark-tipped guard hairs giving a grizzled appearance.
-The upper half of the tail matches the dorsal color while the underparts of the body, the feet and lower side of the tail are white or cream-colored.
-There may be a buff-colored line separating the upper parts from the underparts, but it is faint or missing in some populations.
+The fur is soft and fairly silky, with none of the spines found in some related species, although there may be a few soft bristles on the rump.
+The ears are dark, featuring a tiny patch of white hairs at their base.
+The color of the dorsal surface ranges from pale gray or pale buff to dark brown, and some may have dark-tipped guard hairs that create a grizzled appearance.
+The upper half of the tail matches the dorsal color, while the underparts of the body, the feet, and the lower side of the tail are white or cream-colored.
+There may be a buff-colored line separating the upper parts from the underparts, but this line is faint or absent in some populations.